 Kholle House is ...
 Read more about Kholle House

 |21%|91% (58 reviews)

 The Serena Inn in Stone Town is part of the internationally renowned Serena chain, which has hotels all over East Africa.
 The buildings which make up the Serena Inn were once used as the residence for a Chinese doctor but it has been a hotel for the past 15 years and has ...
 Read more about Serena Inn

-Beho Beho has a unique location in Selous Game Reserve – high on a hill in an area dotted with baobab trees.
-Indeed, the name Beho Beho means ‘breeze’; apt given its airy location.
-Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, ...
+Beho Beho has a unique location in the Selous Game Reserve – high on a hill in an area dotted with baobab trees.
+Indeed, the name Beho Beho means ‘breeze’, which is apt given its airy location.
+Its site was first used as early as 1972, and it’s not only one of the reserve’s ...
 Read more about Beho Beho

 |14%|87% (15 reviews)